-Pursuant to the terms of the Revlon Executive Bonus Plan, the Compensation Committee may delegate to an administrator (who must be an employee or officer of the Company) (the "Compensation Administrator") the power and authority to administer the Executive Bonus Plan for employees of the Company, other than the Company's Chief Executive Officer and other covered employees as defined in Treasury Regulation §1.162-27(c) ("Section 162(m) Officers"), which would include the authority to set business and personal performance objectives, to determine whether such objectives were met, to determine whether bonus awards would be paid out and to determine whether an award should be reduced or eliminated.
-During 2006, the Compensation Committee approved specific net sales, EBITDA and other business objectives (see - "Compensation Discussion and

-Analysis - Annual Cash Bonus - Ex ecutive Bonus Plan").
-However, no bonuses were paid under the Revlon Executive Bonus Plan in respect of 2006 to any of the Company's executives or employees, as the net sales, EBITDA and other business objectives were not achieved.
+Pursuant to the terms of the Executive Bonus Plan, the Compensation Committee may delegate to an administrator (who must be an employee or officer of the Company) (the "Compensation Administrator") the power and authority to administer the Executive Bonus Plan for employees of the Company, other than the Company's Chief Executive Officer and other covered employees as defined in Treasury Regulation §1.162-27(c) (2) ("Section 162(m) Officers"), which would include the authority to determine business and personal performance objectives, to determine whether such objectives were met, to determine whether bonus awards would be paid out and to determine whether an award should be reduced or eliminated.
+During 2007, the Compensation Committee approved specific EBITDA and other business objectives (see -"Compensation Discussion and Analysis - Annual Cash Bonus - Executive Bonus Plan").
+Bonuses, which were funded at 50% of normal targets for 2007 in order to improve cash flow, were paid in March 2008 to employees who met their individual performance objectives under the Executive Bonus Plan in respect of 2007, including the Company's Named Executive Officers, as the corporate EBITDA objectives were achieved for 2007.
+The Summary Compensation Table in this Proxy Statement reflects the bonus awards that were made in respect of 2007 to the Named Executive Officers pursuant to the terms of the Executive Bonus Plan in effect for 2007 (the "2007 Bonus Program").

 Section 157(c) of the Delaware General Corporation Law (the "DGCL") provides that the Company's Board of Directors (or the Compensation Committee acting on behalf of the Board) may authorize one or more officers of the Company to designate officers and employees of the Company or of any of its subsidiaries to be issued options or rights under the Stock Plan and to determine the number of options or rights to be issued to such officers and employees.
-The terms of the Awards, including the exercise price of any options (which may be determined pursuant to a formula, which in the case of the

-Stock Plan is the closing price of the Class A Common Stock on the NYSE on the grant date), as well as the total number of options or rights that may be awarded by the designated officer, must be set by the Board of Directors or the Compensation Committee acting on behalf of the Board.
+The terms of the Awards, including the exercise price of any options (which may be determined pursuant to a formula, which in the case of the Stock Plan is the closing price of the Class A Common Stock on the NYSE on the grant date), as well as the total number of options or rights that may be awarded by the designated officer, must be set by the Board of Directors or the Compensation Committee acting on behalf of the Board.
 The designated officer may not, however, designate himself or herself as a recipient of an Award under the Stock Plan; any such Award to the designated officer must be approved by the Board or the Compensation Committee acting on behalf of the Board.
-The Compensation Committee in 2004 provided very limited delegated authority to the Company's Chief Executive Officer and Executive Vice President, Human Resources to authorize small grants of options, pursuant to specific guidelines approved by the Compensation Committee, not to exceed 30,000 for an individual option grant and 300,000 in the aggregate for all option grants, to new hires and newly-promoted employees (but not to any of the Company's Section 162(m) Office ers).
-Such delegated authority was exercised twice in 2006 to provide small option grants to two new hires totaling 22,500 options.
-All other grants were made by the Compensation Committee or the full Board of Directors.
+The Compensation Committee did not delegate any such authority under the DGCL for 2007, and all grants during 2007 were approved by the Compensation Committee or the full Board of Directors.